Kapendev/parin/TOUR.md

 ## Sound

-Parin provides a set of sound functions inside the `parin.engine` module.
+Parin provides a set of sound functions.
+These include:

 ```d
 void playSound(SoundId sound);